IngoScholtes/mathplus2022-tutorial/README.md

-# Higher-Order Network Analytics for Time-Stamped Data on Social Interactions
+# From Networks to Optimal Higher-Order Models of Complex Systems

 This repository, contains material for the interactive tutorial that accompanies the lecture **From Networks to Optimal Higher-Order Models of Complex Systems** held at the MATH+ Summer School in Berlin.